horgh/catbox/README.md

 # Setup
   1. Build the server.
 To do this, run `go build`.
-You need a working [go compiler](https://golang.org/dl/).
+You need a working [Go compiler](https://golang.org/dl/).
   2. Configure it.
 This is done through configuration files.
-Examples of are in the `conf` directory.
-Copy and edit them as you like.
+Examples are in the `conf` directory.
+Copy and edit them.
 All settings are optional and have defaults.
   3. Start the daemon: `catbox -conf catbox.conf`